+Phytate is a naturally occurring compound found in plant-based foods such as grains, beans, nuts, and seeds.
+It is recognized by the presence of phytic acid.
 Phytates can react with certain minerals (like iron, calcium, magnesium, and zinc), and some carbs and proteins, binding to them and making them less available for our bodies to use.
 (1) This is why the Paleo diet community, in particular, has demonized them as harmful.

 However, research doesn’t support avoiding phytates.
-In fact, evidence is clear that they are, in fact, helpful and important, particularly as a defense against kidney stones (by absorbing excess calcium), lowering cholesterol, (2) as an antioxidant, (3) and even protecting against cancer.
+In fact, the evidence is clear that they are, in fact, helpful and important, particularly as a defense against kidney stones (by absorbing excess calcium), lowering cholesterol, (2) as an antioxidant, (3) and even protecting against cancer.
 (4)

 In many cases, it is the very quality of binding to excess minerals that makes phytic acid beneficial.

-And if you’re still worried about phytates, it’s easy to neutralize them in your legumes, seeds, and grains–soaking or sprouting them for a few hours or overnight activates the enzymes that break down phytates.
+If you’re still worried about phytates, it’s easy to neutralize them in your legumes, seeds, and grains–soaking or sprouting them for a few hours or overnight activates the enzymes that break down phytates.

 The “Eat Right for Your Blood Type” and Paleo movements are responsible for the panic over lectins, which are proteins in raw grains and legumes that help cells stick together.
-Lectins have been blamed for causing a host of health issues, particularly leaky gut and autoimmune disease.
+Lectins have been blamed for causing a host of health issues, particularly leaky gut, and autoimmune disease.

-But, as with phytates, lectins are neutralized with soaking, sprouting, and cooking.
+However, as with phytates, lectins are neutralized with soaking, sprouting, and cooking.
 It’s almost unheard of to eat legumes like kidney or pinto beans in their raw state, which is when lectins are active.

-And, as with phytates, the risks of eliminating grains and legumes from the diet for fear of easily-managed “anti-nutrients” are far worse than the anti-nutrients themselves for the vast majority of us.
+The risks of eliminating grains and legumes from the diet for fear of easily-managed “anti-nutrients” are far worse than the anti-nutrients themselves for the vast majority of us.

 In his book How Not To Die, Dr. Michael Greger documents thousands of studies proving that the healthiest people on the planet consume grains, legumes, and other plant foods.

-Speaking of grains and legumes in particular (the food groups most associated with lectins), he cited the recommendation of nine independent research teams analyzing half a million studies–to eat whole grains and/or legumes with every meal for cancer prevention.
+Speaking of grains and legumes in particular (the food groups most associated with lectins), he cited the recommendation of nine independent research teams analyzing half a million studies – to eat whole grains and/or legumes with every meal for cancer prevention.
 (5) Every meal.